Arboreal Categories: An Axiomatic Theory of Resources: Arboreal Covers

 For the Ehrenfeucht-\Fraisse~resource-indexed arboreal adjunction between $\CS$ and ${\RTk(\sg^I)}$, see equation~\eqref{eq:resource-ind-adj-Ek}, we obtain equivalence relations on $\CS$ that we shall denote by $\eqak^I$, $\eqdk^I$, $\eqbk^I$ and $\eqck^I$.
 The relation $\eqbk^I$ captures precisely equivalence of $\sg$-structures in first-order logic with equality and quantifier rank at most $k$, see~\cite[Theorem~10.5]{AS2021}.
 That is, for all $\sg$-structures $\As,\Bs$,

 \begin{rem} The paths in the category $\RTk(\sg^I)$ are those finite $\sg^I$-structures carrying a linear order (note that linear orders automatically satisfy condition (E) in Example~\ref{RTex}).
 In~\cite{AS2021}, the bisimilarity relation $\eqbk^I$ is defined with respect to a smaller collection of paths, namely those linearly ordered finite $\sg^I$-structures in which the relation~$I$ is interpreted as the identity.
-Nonetheless, these two choices of paths give rise to the same notion of bisimilarity; for more details, see~\cite{JR2022}. \end{rem}
+Nonetheless, these two choices of paths give rise to the same notion of bisimilarity; more details will appear in the forthcoming~\cite{JR2022}. \end{rem}

-By similar reasoning, it follows that the relation $\eqdk^I$ captures equivalence in the existential fragment $\exists\FO_k$ of $\FO_k$.
+By similar reasoning, it follows that the relation $\eqdk^I$ captures equivalence in the existential fragment $\exists\FO_k$ of $\FO_k$ (more details will appear in~\cite{ALR23}).

 Furthermore,